RyanCCollins/Colorizr/README.md

 # Colorizr

-A ruby gem that changes the output of text to the terminal.
+A ruby gem that colors the output of text to the terminal.

 Colorizr